 Erin Rulli directs all research efforts for Higgins Quasebarth & Partners, including National Register nominations, determinations of eligibility and local landmark designations.
 Her expertise in research, architectural history and historic preservation plays an important role in many of the firm’s most complex projects.
 In addition, she manages many projects subject to review at the NYC Landmarks Preservation Commission.
 Prior to joining HQ, Ms. Rulli was the site and property manager for the St. Mark’s Historic Landmark Fund and the Neighborhood Preservation Center in New York City.

 Cas Stachelberg’s work with the firm is wide-ranging and includes directing restoration and rehabilitation projects of varying scales at the local, state and federal levels.
 He brings a wealth of knowledge to each project, integrating various aspects of the discipline including historical documentation, site investigation, technical preservation assessment, design analysis, and regulatory review.
-As a partner in the firm, Mr. Stachelberg works with private, corporate, not-for-profit, and institutional clients on projects involving local New York City landmarks review, state and federal review under Sections 14.09 and Section 106, and the investment tax credit.
+As a principal in the firm, Mr. Stachelberg works with private, corporate, not-for-profit, and institutional clients on projects involving local New York City landmarks review, state and federal review under Sections 14.09 and Section 106, and the investment tax credit.
 He directs the office’s retail projects.
 Cas has written articles on a variety of preservation topics, including the R. Guastavino Company’s early history in New York City, and co-authored a Tech Note for the National Park Service on the repair and rehabilitation of cast-iron sidewalk vault lights.
 Independently, Mr. Stachelberg has lectured at local universities, speaking on topics related to architectural history and preservation theory and practice.
 He has also been involved in international preservation efforts, serving on the faculty of a post-war reconstruction conference held in the city of Mostar, Bosnia-Hercegovina.